wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 If you meant "terraform" specifically:
 It was migrated from homebrew/cask to homebrew/core.
    </pre>

+   This is used to install a back version.

 1. Is there a brew for Terraform?